 The Affirmation of Commitments is a 2009 bilateral agreement between the US government and ICANN.
 After the IANA agreement is terminated, the Affirmation of Commitments will become the next target for elimination since it would be the last remaining aspect of a unique United States oversight role for ICANN.

-If the Affirmation of Commitments were to be terminated without any equivalent replacement ICANN would no longer be held to its Affirmation commitments and the requirement to conduct community reviews.
+If the Affirmation of Commitments were to be terminated without any equivalent replacement, ICANN would no longer be held to its Affirmation commitments and the requirement to conduct community reviews.
 If this were allowed to occur it would significantly diminish ICANN’s accountability to the global multistakeholder community.

-Elimination of the Affirmation of Commitments as a separate agreement would be simple matter for a post-transition ICANN, since the Affirmation of Commitments can be terminated by either party with just 120- days’ notice.
-The CCWG-Accountability evaluated the contingency of ICANN unilaterally withdrawing from the Affirmation of Commitments and proposed these two accountability measures:
+Elimination of the Affirmation of Commitments as a separate agreement would be simple matter for a post-transition ICANN, since the Affirmation of Commitments can be terminated, by either party, with just 120- days’ notice.
+The CCWG-Accountability evaluated the contingency of ICANN unilaterally withdrawing from the Affirmation of Commitments (see Stress Test 14 in Section 8) and proposed these two accountability measures:

-Preserve in ICANN Bylaws any relevant ICANN commitments from the Affirmation of Commitments, including Sections 3, 4 and 8
+Preserve in ICANN Bylaws any relevant ICANN commitments from the Affirmation of Commitments, including Sections 3, 4, and 8

 Bring the four Affirmation of Commitments review processes into ICANN’s Bylaws.
 Two of the reviews include ICANN commitments that will be preserved in the Reviews section of the Bylaws.